smarchenko/UpdatePackageAnalyzer/README.md

 # UpdatePackageAnalyzer

-Tool for review and analizing Sitecore Update packages.
+## Tool for review and analyzing Sitecore Update packages. ##

-The main features:
+*The main features:*

-1. Openning the package
+- Opening the package
-2. Filtering by various parameters
+- Filtering by various parameters
-3. Showing package statistic
+- Showing package statistic